-Over the past 20 years and more, this claim to leadership has been linked to a strongly normative approach: even before Nelson Mandela became the first president in the post-apartheid era, he set out the principles of a new South African foreign policy in late 1993 in the journal Foreign Affairs.35 His article makes it abundantly clear that South Africa feels bound by a moral obligation to uphold human rights and to promote democracy and international law on a global scale.
+Over the past 20 years and more, this claim to leadership has been linked to a strongly normative approach: even before Nelson Mandela (1993, pp. 86-97) became the first president in the post-apartheid era, he set out the principles of a new South African foreign policy in late 1993 in the journal 'Foreign Affairs'.
+His article makes it abundantly clear that South Africa feels bound by a moral obligation to uphold human rights and to promote democracy and international law on a global scale.
 Mandela also places South African foreign policy within a framework which should reflect continental interests.
-After South Africa's decades as a pariah state, he saw one of the country's new roles as an advocate and catalyst for the entire African continent.36
+After South Africa's decades as a pariah state, he saw one of the country's new roles as an advocate and catalyst for the entire African continent (Grobbelaar, 2014).

 Indeed, the default values stipulated by Mandela for South African politics were long deemed immutable.
-The majority of his successors adhered to this rhetoric, even though the persuasive power of such avowals has dwindled under President Mbeki and, in particular, under Zuma, in many cases now clearly conflicting with the actual politics pursued in the country.37 South Africa's position towards the pronouncedly authoritarian leadership structures in Zimbabwe, and its failure to transfer the Sudanese ruler Omar al-Bashir, sought by the International Criminal Court, during his visit to South Africa in 2015, are just two examples.38
+The majority of his successors adhered to this rhetoric, even though the persuasive power of such avowals has dwindled under President Mbeki and, in particular, under Zuma, in many cases now clearly conflicting with the actual politics pursued in the country (Geldenhuys, 2015).
+South Africa's position towards the pronouncedly authoritarian leadership structures in Zimbabwe, and its failure to transfer the Sudanese ruler Omar al-Bashir, sought by the International Criminal Court, during his visit to South Africa in 2015, are just two examples of the above.7

-Moreover, political stakeholders in South Africa are giving increasing thought to implementing a change of course aligned more strongly to South Africa's supposedly national interests in foreign policy.39
+Moreover, political stakeholders in South Africa are giving increasing thought to implementing a change of course aligned more strongly to South Africa's supposedly national interests in foreign policy.8

-2. South Africa's claim to leadership is acknowledged and supported by non-African stakeholders.
-The country is deemed a continental point of access for the USA and for European stakeholders anxious to involve an African representative in dialogue processes.
-The G7/G8 outreach activities traditionally included the South African president, for instance.
+2. As a general rule, South Africa's claim to leadership is acknowledged and supported by non-African stakeholders.
+The country is deemed a continental point of access, as it were, for the USA and for European stakeholders anxious to involve an African representative in dialogue processes.
+The G7/G8 outreach activities traditionally include the South African president, for instance.
 South Africa was also accorded membership of the G20.
-Through the Committee of Ten African Ministers of Finance and Central Bank Governors (C-10) there is a platform for the strategic engagement with the G20.
-In late 2010, South Africa was accepted into the BRIC group at China's invitation; this event also accentuates the view of South Africa's role outside the African continent.40
+In late